 For burr-free cutting of cable.
-For use to cut 1/8" and 1/4" diameter cable.
+For light-duty use to cut 1/8" cable, order C-7HIT (not pictured) To cut cable 1/4" diameter and under,

 Order: WC-HIT-HWC9

 Cable Gripping Pliers

 Locking pliers with machined jaws to grip the cable as you are tensioning the cable.
 Keeps the cable from turning and prevents damage to the cable when cable is being tensioned.